Tumby, Lincolnshire

-Tumby is a village in the East Lindsey district of Lincolnshire, England.
-It is situated approximately 2 mi north from Coningsby and 6.5 mi south from Horncastle, and in the civil parish of Kirkby on Bain.
+Tumby is a village and civil parish in the East Lindsey district of Lincolnshire, England.
+It is situated approximately 2 mi north from Coningsby and 6.5 mi south from Horncastle.
+In 2011 the parish had a population of 203.

 Tumby Woodside

 Tumby Woodside is a hamlet about 3 mi south-east of the village of Tumby.
 The woods are of oak and larch.
 In the 15th century it belonged to Ralph, Lord Cromwell, and was also known as Tumby Chase.

 Tumby Woodside railway station opened here in 1913 serving the Great Northern Railway, and closed in 1970.

 A Wesleyan Methodist chapel was founded in Tumby Woodside in 1818 and was rebuilt in 1897.
 It closed in 2004.
 There was formerly an Anglican church dedicated to St Lawrence, in the neighbouring hamlet of Moorhouses, built by James Fowler in 1875.
 This is also closed.

 The Tumby estate was owned by the Hawley baronets.

 The murderer Ethel Major was daughter of the estate gamekeeper and was born and raised in a lodge on the estate.